 2000 - 2010: Expansion and establishing subsidiaries worldwide

 In the 2000's, and continuing today, Masa grows worldwide and establishes subsidiaries in the USA, China, Russia, India and in the UAE.

 Founding of "Masa-USA" with 50 % of foreign participation

-Setting up the establishment "Masa Middle East FZCO" in Dubai (VAE) with 30 % foreign participation.
+Setting up the establishment "Masa Middle East FZCO" in Dubai (UAE) with 30 % foreign participation.

 The 2002 acquisition of the market leader Dorstener Maschinenfabrik strengthens further the company’s market position in the field of sand lime brick production and adds further know-how with regard to autoclaved aerated concrete block production.